 All the fun of the fair

 Having a go on Edinburgh's Christmas rides is the highlight of the festive season for many of Edinburgh's residents.
-Get your skates on and have a whirl around the ice rink in St Andrew Square.
+Get your skates on and have a whirl around the ice rink at its new home in George Street.
 Don't fancy the chill?
 You can always spectate clutching a warm hot toddy from the comfort of the nearby cabin bar.

 Take in breathtaking festive views of the city from the spectacular heights of the Big Wheel.
 A unmistakable landmark and a steadfast symbol of Christmas for everyone in Edinburgh, you can take in fantastic panoramas of the Old and New Town and admire the city in all its sparkling glory.